 Teaching & Learning

+UCC’s activities in embedding sustainability into the formal and informal curriculum are driven by the priorities outlined in the government’s “National Strategy on Education for Sustainable Development”, which the University also played a role in developing.
 Informal learning about sustainability takes places across campus on a regular basis, as students are exposed to actions and campaigns such as the Green Library and Plastic Free Cafe.
-UCC will address these Principles over the next number of years through the implementation of the University’s new Academic Strategy.
-The Strategy is based on the “Connected Curriculim” model, of which Sustainability and Transdisciplinarity are two of the six key components (see figure).
+Within the formal curriculum, UCC is working to improve the coverage of sustainability over the next number of years through the implementation of the University’s new Academic Strategy.
+The Strategy is based on the “Connected Curriculim” model, of which Sustainability and Transdisciplinarity are two of the six key components.

 To find out more about ongoing activities in relation to Education and Sustainability in UCC, see the links below.